-Bandwidth and clock rate of GIGAHERTZ-CANCELING technology are adjustable.
+Bandwidth and clock rate of GIGA CANCELING technology are adjustable.
 This makes it possible to adapt the PROTECTORS to any interference field spectrum.
 The change in bandwidth extends or decreases the detection range, changing the clock rate the processing speed.

 The rule is: the narrower the bandwidth, the higher the efficiency - the smaller the detection range.
 The lower the clock rate, the higher the extinction rate - the less interference frequencies are detected.

-GIGAHERTZ-CANCELING technology does not increase electromagnetic pollution in the room, as it just uses the existing interfering fields to reduce them by GIGAHERTZ-CANCELING.
+GIGA CANCELING technology does not increase electromagnetic pollution in the room, as it just uses the existing interfering fields to reduce them by GIGA CANCELING.
 This does not create any electrosmog.

 The secret to SCHNERZINGER cable technology lies in what is termed ATOMIC BONDING.
 These time consuming formatting processes, lasting for several months, impart outstanding conductor material quality that sets itself apart - even from the very best cryogenically treated mono-crystalline OCC conductor material - in all sound-related aspects, in a manner that can best be described as startling.